commercialhaskell/stack/stack.yaml.md

 Whether or not to automatically install GHC when necessary.
 Default is false, which means stack will prompt you to run `stack setup` as needed.

+### skip-ghc-check

+Should we confirm that your system GHC version (on the PATH) matches what your project expects?
+Default is true.

 ### require-stack-version

 Require a version of stack within the specified range